pankajkush17/face_recognition/README.md

 # face_recognition
 I've Created a face recognition based Attendance app using python which helps user to mark their attendance using face recognition technology.
+The user first needs to register himself for login purpose.
+The the user has to select a course.
+Now the user can easily mark his attendance under mark attendance section.
+The user can also check their attendance afterwards.

 Steps to use this app in your PC:
 ## How to use